laggykiller/Hackintosh_MSI_B660M-A_WIFI_DDR4/README.md

 # Introduction

-This is a repository for a non-working Hackintosh EFI for MSI PRO B660M-A WIFI DDR4.
+This is a repository of a non-working Hackintosh EFI for MSI PRO B660M-A WIFI DDR4.

 Please, do not copy it and expect it to work.